Drawing lines in canvas

 Canvas requires a modern browser: Chrome, Firefox, IE9, Safari.

-The ends of the line may be rounded or squared
+The ends of a line may be rounded or squared

-When it is thick, you can give ends of the line a round or square shape.
-It can not have the shape of an arrow (nor in SVG).
+When it is more than two pixels thick, we can give ends of the line a round or square shape.
+It can not have the shape of an arrow (nor in SVG), that would have been usefull to draw graphs.

 To change the shape we assign the lineCap attribute with the value round, square or butt (no end) which is the default.

-When the line has no end added, its length is not increased, the length of the end is equivalent to the width of the line defined by lineWidth.
+When the line has no end added, its length is not increased, by the length of the ends, that is equivalent to the width of the line as defined by lineWidth.

 Canvas requires a modern browser: Chrome, Firefox, IE9, Safari.